s7rul/symex/symex/transpiler/README.md

 ## License

-This repository is licensed under the [MIT](./LICENSE) license and any contributions shall be licensed under the same license unless explicitly stated otherwise.
+This repository is licensed under the same license as the [symex project](../../) and any contributions shall be licensed under the same license unless explicitly stated otherwise.